“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

 After SZA finishes her verse in “All The Stars,” Uncle Sam once again makes another appearance and says, “That’s what I’m talking about.
 That’s what America wants, nice and calm.”

-Right when Uncle Sam says, “You’re almost there, don’t mess-” the instrumental to “Not Like Us” plays once again, and as Uncle Sam walks out the frame, Lamar is once again with the women dressed in white.
+Right when Uncle Sam says, “You’re almost there, don’t mess-” the instrumental to “Not Like Us” plays once again, and as Uncle Sam walks out of the frame, Lamar is once again with the women dressed in white.

 “It’s a cultural divide, imma get it on the floor,” Lamar says.
 “40 acres and a mule, this is bigger than the music.”